angelastephens/Coffee_Hunt/README.md

 # CoffeeHunt
 Welcome!!!
 Here is your new gem to help you find the perfect place to get coffee.
 This gem will help you to locate different coffee shops in a desired area and even show you ratings.
-In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
-Put your Ruby code in the file `lib/Coffee_Hunt`.
-To experiment with that code, run `bin/console` for an interactive prompt.
+This gem is useful for finding caffinated beverages when you are struggling to function.